Battery Laws in Arkansas

 Arkansas divides battery offenses into different categories depending on the accused's intent, whether the accused used a weapon, and the seriousness of the injuries or risks involved.
 A person convicted of battery faces anywhere from a short jail stint to a lengthy prison sentence.

-Battery in the Third Degree: Crime and Penalties
+Penalties for Battery in the Third Degree

 A person commits misdemeanor battery by purposely or recklessly causing physical injury to another.
 It's also a misdemeanor to act with criminal negligence in causing another physical harm by using a deadly weapon.
 Finally, a person can commit misdemeanor battery by purposely drugging someone without their consent.